 If our staff encounters any difficulties in processing your submission we will contact you to obtain a correction.
 Minor errors in your submission (spelling, formatting, typographic errors) do not affect your chance of winning.

 Reminder: this is a BLIND submission.
 Please remove your name from all pages of the manuscript, including from the title page.
 Manuscripts with identifying information will be "opened for editing" and not entered into the contest until the poet removes identifying information from all pages.
 Do not include names of people you would like to thank and acknowledge in your submission.
-These types of acknowledgements can be published with the winning manuscript.
+These types of acknowledgements can be included and published with the winning manuscript.

 Please submit your original, previously unpublished poetry.
 We prefer to see a selection of 3-5 poems rather than a single poem.
 In your cover letter please include a brief one paragraph bio and a mailing address for contributor copies.